Narwallets/meta-pool/docs/index.md

 * They receive fees in the NEAR/SKASH Liquidity pool (by being a Liquidity Provider)

 So, G-SKASH governance tokens are minted and distributed to users holding SKASH and to users providing liquidity.

+## Operational costs

+Periodic calls to `distribute()` are required for this contract operation.
+This calls consume gas that is mostly paid by the operator.
+To fund this operational cost, a owner's fee percentage (0.5% by default) is taken from rewards distributions.
+It can be adjusted by G-SKASH governance token holders.

 ## User stories:
 ### Alice